maprihoda/given_when_then/README.md

       Given 'there is a guest user' do let(:user) { stub('user', :name => 'Mr XY', :email => 'xy@example.com', :password => 'secret' ) }

-        When 'he goes the home page' do before { visit root_path }
+        When 'he goes to the home page' do before { visit root_path }

           Then 'he should see the navigational links' do